kingparra/procore-internship/0002_-_create_user_account/worklog.rst

 * 14:18 PM EST - Coding.
 * 14:24 PM EST - Wondering how I should send the password to Ricky -- If I had his PGP pubkey I could get the password output securely from terraform and send it directly on slack.
 For now I'll keep it in my password manager.
 Note that there is a password in the state file.
 Thankfully the backend is encrypted.
 * fixed a typo

-* 14:37 - Set up local env vars.
+* 14:37 PM EST - Set up local env vars.
 Triggered a plan, looks good.
+* 15:00 PM EST - Applied.
+Also moved state to s3 bucket.